looshlee/openj9/doc/compiler/aot/SymbolValidationManager.md

 assumptions made during the compile run, since the AOT load is performed in a different JVM environment than the one the compilation was performed in.
-For these reasons, the Compiler and the Shared Class Cache (SCC) has infrastructure to facilate these validations.
+For these reasons, the Compiler and the Shared Class Cache (SCC) has infrastructure to facilitate these validations.

 Without the Symbol Validation Manager, the validations involves either creating a relocation record to validate an Arbitrary Class, a Class